consiglionazionaledellericerche/jscontact-tools/README.md

 <a name="jscontact-compliance"></a>
 ## JSContact Compliance

-This jscontact-tools version is compliant with JSContact specification version -08 and JSContact-vCard mapping version -07.
+This jscontact-tools version is compliant with JSContact specification version 2.0 and JSContact-vCard mapping described in version -00 of [RFC9555bis](https://datatracker.ietf.org/doc/draft-ietf-calext-rfc9555bis/).

 <a name="references"></a>
 ## References